Convergence of the pruning processes of stable Galton-Watson trees: Introduction

 We call $\nu$ the pruning measure of $Y^{\mathcal{T}}$. \end{definition}

 Informally, since the pruning measure is already part of the state space, the pruning process can be described as a pure jump process which, given a bi-measure $\mathbb{R}$-tree $(\mathcal{T}, d, \rho, \mu, \nu)$, lets rain down successively more and more cut points according to a Poisson process whose intensity measure is equal to the pruning measure.
 At each cut point, the subtree above is cut off and removed, and the sampling measure $\mu$ and pruning measure $\nu$ are simultaneously updated by simply restricting them to the remaining, pruned part of the $\mathbb{R}$-tree.

-\begin{theorem}[{\cite[Lemma 3.1, Lemma 3.3 and Theorem 3.6]{LohrVoisinWinter2015}}] The pruning process is a strong Markov $\mathbb{H}_{f, \sigma}$-valued process (equipped with the LWV-topology) with c\`adl\`ag paths.
-Furthermore, the law of the pruning process is weakly continuous in the initial value.
-More precisely, let $(\mathcal{T}_{N})_{N \in \mathbb{N}}$ be a sequence bi-measure $\mathbb{R}$-trees and let $\mathcal{T}$ be another bi-measure $\mathbb{R}$-tree.
+By \cite[Lemma 3.1, Lemma 3.3 and Proposition 3.4]{LohrVoisinWinter2015}, the pruning process is a Feller-continuous strong Markov $\mathbb{H}_{f, \sigma}$-valued process (equipped with the LWV-topology) with c\`adl\`ag paths.